This page was generated by

 The function provides no signal processing.
 If needed, the user must smooth, sort, crop, or process the arrays before passing them to the function.

-The function requires the voltage array to be monotonically increasing or decreasing.
+The function requires the voltage array to be monotonically increasing.

 If the total range spanned by all crossing-islands is less than or equal to